iaincollins/structured-data-api/README.md

 It provides a simple system to generate API keys, with public read access and API keys being required to make changes (i.e. Creating, Updating and Deleting).

-You are encouraged to fork and adapt this codebase.
+You are encouraged to fork and adapt this codebase to your own needs.

 ## About this platform